balusrdhr/balusrdhr.github.io/_pages/research.md

 {% include base_path %}

-Note: Co-author papers are marked with a $\dagger$
+Note: Co-authored papers are marked with a $\dagger$

 ## 3\.
 Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra
 <details>
 <summary>Click for abstract <a href="https://ui.adsabs.harvard.edu/abs/arXiv:2305.05104">[link 🔗 to paper]</a></summary>